trothr/ductwork/Stages.md

 * console

 The 'console' stage is so named for compatibility with CMS/TSO Pipelines.
+In Ductwork, 'console' serves as a gateway between shell pipes and Ductwork stages.

 When 'console' is the first stage of a pipeline, it reads lines of text from file descriptor zero (0) delimited by newline characters.
 In this mode, its output must be connected